ethanlee515/VerifiedSieve/README.md

 ## Goal

 Implement a method `primesUpTo(n)` which outputs an array of primes up to `n`.
-Dafny postconditions should be used to ensure that the output list satisfies the following properties:
+Dafny postconditions should be used to ensure that the output array satisfies the following properties:
 * contains only primes
 * is non-decreasing
 * contains no duplicates